Exonic-ZA/trailblazer-android-manager/README.md

 ## Overview

-Traccar Client is an Android GPS tracking application.
+Trailblazer Pioneer - Manager is an Android GPS tracking application.
 It can work with Traccar open source server software.

 ## Team